 Inflation is a harsh reality that affects us all in one way or another.
 In Nigeria, it has become even more of a pressing issue in recent times, with prices of food, fuel, and services skyrocketing at an alarming rate.
-Here’s what you can do to cope with the current inflationary period in Nigeria:
+In March 2024, the headline inflation rate increased to 33.20% which is 11.6% higher than when it was measured on March 2023.
+The impact is felt across all sectors, from the bustling markets of Lagos to the quiet streets of rural villages.

 1. Budget wisely